-Sync licensing - using commercial music in film, adverts, video games or other audio-visual productions
+Sync licensing - using commercial music in films, adverts, video games or other audio-visual productions

-If you need to use a specific musical work which has been commercially released for retail sale in a production or product, you must first attain approval from the rights holders and agree a fee.
-You can use our track clearing service to obtain the correct licence with the necessary permissions.
+If you wish to use commercially released music in a production or product, you must first receive approval from the rights holders and agree the fee.

 Prior approval process

-You need to inform MCPS which track you wish to use.
+You need to inform us which track you wish to use.

-The member will either approve or reject the use of their music in your production and MCPS will inform you of their decision.
-If the request has been successful, MCPS will confirm the licence fee.
+The member will either approve or reject the use of their music in your production and we will inform you of their decision.
+If the request has been successful, we will confirm the licence fee.

-After you have confirmed you still intend to use the work, MCPS will raise an invoice.
-Once the invoice has been paid MCPS will issue you with a licence to use the work under the terms approved.
+After you have confirmed you still intend to use the work, we will raise an invoice.
+Once the invoice has been paid, we will issue you with a licence to use the work under the terms approved.

 Rates and costs

-Send MCPS an enquiry about the track that you would like to use and how you wish to use it.
+Send us an enquiry about the track that you would like to use and how you wish to use it.

 You must also get permission to use the Sound Recording from the company that owns it - usually a record company.
 PPL can help put you in touch with the correct record company.